graalvm/graalvm-demos/scala-days-2018/scalac-native/README.md

 cd ../
 ```

-To build the native image of the Scala compiler run
+To build the native image of the Scala compiler run:
 ```
 ./scalac-image.sh
 ```